 /en/index.xml instead, so I need to redirect

 Google has provided several tools to help you know more information about your website.
 For example, Google Analytics can collect visitor statistics and give speed suggestions to your website.
 Google Webmasters can show you the broken links it finds.
 I use these tools frequently by myself.

 I firmly believe in the value of writing.
 Over the years, I have written more than 1000 posts in Chinese and English.
 Some are long, and most are short.
 The total size of these text files is about 5 Mb.
 In retrospect, most posts are probably not valuable to general readers (some are random thoughts, and some are my rants), but I feel I benefitted a lot from writing in two aspects:

 If I sit down and focus on writing a small topic for a while, I often feel my thoughts will become clearer.
 A major difference between writing and talking is that you can always reorganize things and revise them when writing.
 I do not think writing on social media counts.
-140 words may well be thoughtful, but I feel there is so much chaos there.
+140 characters may well be thoughtful, but I feel there is so much chaos there.
 It is hard to lay out systematic thoughts only through short messages, and these quick messages are often quickly forgotten.